psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 If divided, the License will with lot 2.

-Lot I. All that Freehold DWELLING HOUSE which comprises, in front, a large room used as a liquor shop, a good front parlour, back ditto, large kitchen, wash-house, and pantry; on the floor, a very large dining-room and three best bed rooms ; four bed rooms on the third floor.
+Lot I. All that Freehold DWELLING HOUSE which comprises, in front, a large room used as a liquor shop, a good front parlour, back ditto, large kitchen, wash-house, and pantry; on the floor, a very large dining-room and three best bed rooms; four bed rooms on the third floor.
 A large courtyard, with the Brewery attached, in the best repair, with a walled Garden, 47 ft. by 52 ft., excellent four-stalled stable, piggery, and other offices.

 Lot 2.
-All that good accustomed House, known by the name of the TONTINE TAP, in South-st. consisting of large tap room, bar, cellar, sitting room, and three good bed rooms ; with a right to a large yard, and convenient offices.
+All that good accustomed House, known by the name of the TONTINE TAP, in South-st. consisting of large tap room, bar, cellar, sitting room, and three good bed rooms; with a right to a large yard, and convenient offices.
 An excellent supply of water.

 Lot 3.
 A Freehold Tenement, fronting South-st. now in the occupation of Wm.
 Coombs.